tc39/notes/es8/2017-03/mar-21.md

 MM: So you're looking for someone who can volunteer to help with it.

-BF: I can help, but I'm only going to help with V8, because that's what I know.
+BFS: I can help, but I'm only going to help with V8, because that's what I know.

 MM: And thank you, that makes a huge difference.